 -

 The exposure of an individual’s location is a basic but often disregarded threat.
 In addition to locations and specific dates of where users will be, booking apps will use a user’s location data to find trips or services nearby.
 As a result, a person’s present, exact location may be known and can be used against or endanger the user.
 Hackers jailbreak and root iOS and Android devices in order to increase admin privileges, enabling them to gain access to location data.
-To overcome this threat, we recommend your device to have Jailbreak and Root Prevention to detect if your booking app is running on a jailbroken device which can potentially leak your personal data.
+To overcome this threat, it’s important for mobile developers to build Jailbreak and Root Detection & Prevention into travel and booking apps to detect if your booking app is running on a jailbroken device which, would allow hackers to more easily compromise app or the data.

 -